cdown/chrisdown.name/_posts_todo/2024-01-23-reliably-creating-d-state-processes-on-demand.md

 1. The aforementioned container teardown case;
 2. A team building system monitoring tooling that wanted D state processes for their integration tests;
-3. Testing for the kernel team's diagnostics tool, which as part of its functions gathers kernel stack traces of D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.
+3. Testing for the Meta kernel team's diagnostics tool, which as part of its functions gathers kernel stack traces of D state tasks in order to work out what they are waiting for, in case it's a kernel issue that bears investigating further.

-So while this may still be a relatively specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject.
+Given the number of times this has now come up, while this may still be a relatively specialised request, there's clearly a noticeable void in readily accessible knowledge on the subject.

 While of course I will simply answer the question of how to go about this, for those who are interested, we will also discuss some interesting Linux arcana,